Archives for the ‘ Quran Study ’ Category

 Session 29.
 Forgiveness is an important virtue in all spiritual traditions: it is considered an expression of love, and a yardstick for closeness to God.
 Psychologists also find forgiveness a valuable tool for mental health and psychological wellness.
 While forgiveness is not generally easy to practice (particularly in traumatic situations), some people tend to have an easier time with it than others.
 Mindset plays a big part in a person’s ability to forgive.
 In this presentation, we will explore what the Quran and the renowned Iranian poet Hafez (حافظ) teach about forgiveness.
 These teachings aim to foster a forgiving mind, which in turn empowers the person to forgive.

-Are the Social Laws of the Quran Applicable in Modern Nation-States?
+Are the Social Laws of the Quran Applicable in Modern Society?

 By • Dec 23rd, 2022 • Category: Lectures, Quran Study